CablepunkPress/bountiful/README.md

 | `pyproject.toml` | Python dependencies: engine and UI versions |
 | `tools/` | Plugin tool groups (optional) |

+## Architecture

+See [ARCHITECTURE.md](ARCHITECTURE.md) for the full technical map of the Bountiful ecosystem.

 ## License